ranghetti/sen2r/cran-comments.md

 4. write the SciHub credentials in the file inst/apihub.txt.

 These situations were managed as follows:
-- firsts two functions were modified in order to explicitly expect the output path as argument;
+- first two functions were modified in order to explicitly expect the output path as argument;
-- the permission to write within paths.json and apihub.txt is now asked to the user.
+- the permission to write within paths.json and apihub.txt in the user's home is now asked to the user.

 > In several functions the return value is NULL, however, it would be better to use stop() as it "stops execution of the current expression and executes an error action.".
 Please change the code (or \value{} in the documentation).

-Some functions return NULL since they do not produce R outputs, but files.
+Some functions return NULL since they are not used to produce R outputs, but to crate/modify files, or install libraries.
 Using `stop()` would generate an error, even if the functions work properly.
 In these case, the entry
 `@return NULL `